maggielove/criteria_collection/README.md

 - Lets you search
 - Includes search result count
 - Clear messaging for server errors, no results found
+- Log in (test accounts: username - yungalpacino / password - attica; username - partygirl / password - parkerposey)
+- Once logged in, you can add films to your Watch List

 # To Run Locally
 - npm install